Wednesday, January 29, 2025

 In the beginning of my research, 47 years ago, I never would have expected the discoveries I would uncover with the advent of the Internet, DNA, foreign translation apps, professional researchers, etc.

-Over the course of the next 52 weeks I will be writing about the discoveries I have made that have taken me "across the ocean" to the actual birthplaces of my 2nd great-grandparents where I have obtained vital records and connected with cousins from those lines.
-In many instances, I have been able to go back beyond the 2nd great-grandparents to, in a few families, my 10th and above great-grandparents.
+Over the course of the next 52 weeks I will be writing about the discoveries I have made that have taken me "across the ocean" to the actual birthplaces of my second great-grandparents where I have obtained vital records and connected with cousins from those lines.
+In many instances, I have been able to go back beyond the second great-grandparents to, in a few families, my tenth and above great-grandparents.

 I truly believe there is no end to what one can discover and we will never reach the "end" of our research.